Last Updated on December 16, 2021 by Grow with Bovees

 When Should I Rent a Lawn Aerator?

-The decision to rent or buy lawn aeration equipment boils down to a personal choice, and here are several factors to consider, which will hopefully ease your decision.
+The decision to go with aerator rental, or buy equipment boils down to a personal choice, and here are several factors to consider, which will hopefully ease your decision.

 There are many instances where the rental cost of a lawn aerator may be more cost-efficient for you.
 You can buy a new core aerator for under $200, which is a cost that’s easy to justify compared to renting.